muhammadumar1045/python-project/README.md

 # python-project
-This is complete project has how to data clean to machine learning step by step this is most useful python project for understanding for #datascience #dataanalyst #dataanaltyics
+This is complete project. how to data clean to machine learning step by step this is most useful python project for understanding for #datascience #dataanalyst #dataanaltyics